 - All new and transfer students must submit proof of vaccination prior to reporting to campus.

 - No student will be allowed on campus or permitted to move into campus housing without presenting a recent negative test result.

-- The university will not provide any housing options for students that do not present a negative test result at check in.
+- The university will not provide any housing options for students that do not present a negative test result at before check in.

 - Off campus housing will be at the students' expense until such time as a negative test report is submitted.

 - On-campus students will receive move in date/time via email and Signup Genius.